What is the significance of the mean of a probability distribution?

 Answer: The significance of the mean of a probability distribution is it gives the expected value of a discrete random variable.

 Let us go through the explanation to understand better.

 A probability distribution is a statistics-based function that describes all the possible values that a random variable can take within a given set of ranges.
 This range is bound to be within a certain minimum and maximum possible values, but precisely where the possible value is likely to be plotted on the probability distribution depends on a number of factors.
 These factors include the distribution's mean (i.e., average), standard deviation, skewness.

 There are many different types of probability distributions.
 Some of them are the normal distribution, chi-square distribution, binomial distribution, and Poisson distribution.
 The different probability distributions serve different purposes and represent different data generation processes.
 For example, the binomial distribution evaluates the probability of an event occurring several times over a given number of trials and given the event's probability in each trial.

-Significance of the probability distribution:
+Significance of mean of a probability distribution: